Plutocrats Invest in Campaigns for a Reason

 If Americans continue to see their pensions shredded, home values diminished, tax dollars squandered on backstopping for Goldman Sachs and the boys, or thrown away on foreign wars, while their standard of living continues to plummet the time might come when the regular working people out there realize that these plutocrats can possess all the money in the world but couldn’t produce a baloney sandwich without human labor.

-This election cycle the plutocrats have spent more money than god railing against even the mild, market-friendly reforms President Obama got out of the Senate last year.
+This election cycle the plutocrats have spent more money than god railing against even the mild, market-friendly reforms President Obama got out of the Senate.
 Poor Obama.
 He never seemed to figure out that if your political opponents are going to denounce you as a “communist” a “fascist” and an “anti-colonial” Kenyan Mau Mau, you might as well give them something really to squawk about.

 They want to keep people who work two or three jobs for about $7.20 an hour with not benefits and no set working hours in their place; they want to push wages down in the United States toward the level they pay their impoverished wage-slaves abroad.